superfell/zkSforce/README.md

 # zkSforce README

-zkSforce is a cocoa library for calling the [Salesforce.com Web Services APIs](http://www.salesforce.com/us/developer/docs/api/index.htm), easily integrate Salesforce into your OSX and iOS projects. (supports OSX 10.5 and up, and iOS 3.2 and up)
+zkSforce is a cocoa library for calling the [Salesforce.com Web Services APIs](http://www.salesforce.com/us/developer/docs/api/index.htm), easily integrate Salesforce into your OSX and iOS projects. (supports OSX 10.7+, iOS 7+)

-zkSforce supports all the popular methods in the partner web services API
+zkSforce supports all of the partner web services API, including

- * login, getUserInfo, serverTimestamp, setPassword
+ * login, getUserInfo, serverTimestamp, setPassword, resetPassword
- * describeGlobal, describeSObject, describeLayout, describeTabs
+ * describeGlobal, describeSObject, describeLayout, describeTabs and other describes.
- * create, update, delete, convertLead
+ * create, update, delete, undelete, merge, upsert, convertLead
- * search, query, queryAll, queryMore, retrieve
+ * search, query, queryAll, queryMore, retrieve, process.
+ * everything else in the parter API.
  * OAuth support for refresh tokens

-The following methods are not currently supported

- * describeSObjects
- * upsert, undelete, merge
- * getDeleted & getUpdated
- * process

 In general the client acts just like the Web Services API, however in a few places it has some smarts to make your life easier.